MHDtA-dev/VKFS/README.md

 ### Building
-To build a library, use CMake:
+To build a framework, use CMake:

 ```
 git clone https://github.com/MHDtA-dev/VKFS.git